 We moved, and built another tree fort or two.
 This time the design was a bit more flexible.
 If we loosened the bolts out every year or so the trees wouldn't crush the boards against the bolts.
 But even so, eventually the trees tore it down, especially as they swayed in the wind.
 I grew up, went to college, and kept dreaming of tree forts.
 At some point I heard about Free Spirit Spheres, and something clicked.
 Tension support!
 Of course!
 I knew what to do.

-Eventually I bought a house.
+Eventually, in the fall of 2012, I bought a house.
 It has a big tree in the back.
 A Chestnut tree.
 It has seven trunks, and lots of potential.
 I just had to put a tree fort in it!

 The plan is to make a three story tree fort, likeaso.

 Each level will be a floor supported by ropes.
 The ropes will pull laterally on lag bolts anchored in the tree.
 In this way, the whole platform can adjust to the growth of the tree by backing out the lag bolts periodically.
 I ran some calcs with an engineering buddy, and it seems that 1/2" lag bolts 3.5" long are the right choice.
 I'm planning on using 3/8" rope, which should be plenty strong.

 The railings will also be ropes, probably run through eyebolts.
 I'm planning on putting a removable tarp up as a roof, but we'll see how far it gets.
 It's not going to be a very "safe" tree fort, but it should be light, cheap, very low maintenance, and have a minimal impact on the tree.

 We found some palates in the dumpster at work.
 They seem ideal!
 Excellent!

 I bought a hundred feet of 3/8" polyester rope in expectation of a tree fort project.
 It was just laying around.
 Good enough!